 City harbor staff inspect a sunken vessel in Harris Harbor on July 11.
 An increase in fees for uninsured vessels is being proposed in part to pay the cost of salvaging and removing an increasing number of such vessels without insurance.
 (Juneau Harbors photo)

-An increase in the cost of commercial waterfront vendor permits and keeping uninsured vessels at Juneau’s harbors, plus changes to policies for people delinquent on vessel-related payments, are scheduled to be considered by Juneau’s Docks and Harbors Board during a special meeting Thursday.
+An increase in the cost of commercial waterfront vendor permits and keeping uninsured vessels at Juneau’s harbors, plus changes to policies for people delinquent on vessel-related payments, were approved by Juneau’s Docks and Harbors Board during a special meeting Thursday.

 The increase in vendor permits is due to inflation, while an increase in uninsured boats sinking that harbor staff have to deal with is responsible for that change, Matt Creswell, harbormaster for the City and Juneau, said in an interview Wednesday.